temporalio/documentation/docs-src/typescript/troubleshoot-issues.md

 [ERROR] Module not found: Error: Can't resolve '@temporalio/workflow/lib/worker-interface.js' in '/src'
 ```

-Our [Next.js tutorial](/typescript/nextjs-tutorial) is written for people setting up Temporal **within an existing monorepo** which may be of use here.
+Our [Next.js tutorial](https://learn.temporal.io/tutorials/typescript/nextjs) is written for people setting up Temporal **within an existing monorepo**, which may be of use here.

 When you pass a `workflowsPath`, our Webpack config expects to find `node_modules` in the same or a parent/ancestor directory.